vivoconference/vivo2021/news/_posts/2021-03-10-call-for-proposals.markdown

 ##### Archiving and DOI

-The VIVO conference requires that your work be publically available from a repository of your choice.
+The VIVO conference requires that your work be publicly available from a repository of your choice.
 Your repository must assign your work a DOI and must make your work open and freely available to all.
 We recommend your work be licensed using a Creative Commons license.
 Repositories that provide that will allow you to satisfy these requirements include figshare and Zenodo.

 #### Featured topics